These recorded webinars let you hear directly from experts – on YOUR time!

 Spring is a busy time for growers, especially those with bedding plant production.
 Optimized production practices are important for maintaining healthy crops during this busy season, when greenhouse space is at a premium!
 Dr. Neil Mattson from Cornell University gives insight into how environmental controls, fertilization choices, substrates and biostimulant products can all play a role in the final quality of your crop.
 Using production practices to achieve optimal crop quality in the greenhouse can improve shelf-life in the retail environment, allowing for better sell-through.
 Maintaining plant quality is important, both for maintaining relationships with customers and your bottom line.

-PRIVA’s BioLogics for Plant Growth, part of OMAFRA’s 2022 Controlled Environment Agriculture Webinar Series
+PRIVA’s BioLogics for Plant Growth, part of OMAFRA’s 2022 Controlled Environment Agriculture Webinar Series (now GrowON!)

 Recorded January 20, 2022.
 Running time: 44 min.